SalesforceSFDC/Process-Builder/README.md

 To add scheduled actions to your process, you have two options:
  * Start the process only when a record is created (1).
 Select this option when you choose an object for your process.
  * Start the process when a record is created or edited (2).
 In addition, select the advanced option to execute actions only when specified changes are made (3) when you add criteria to your process.

+A process can have up to 50 versions, but only one version of a process can be active.